 - Industry: Airlines

-Allegiant agreed to acquire Sun Country Airlines in a cash-and-stock transaction valued at about $1.5 billion, including debt.
-The deal is expected to close in the second half of 2026, subject to regulatory approvals and shareholder consent.
-The combined airline will be headquartered in Las Vegas and operate under the Allegiant brand.
+Allegiant is acquiring Sun Country Airlines in an all-cash and stock deal worth $1.5 billion, including the company’s debt.
+This acquisition is expected to be closed in the second half of 2026, subject to the approval of the shareholders and the government agencies.
+The merged airline will be based in Las Vegas and will continue to operate under the Allegiant name.

 10. EGH Acquisition Corp.’s Acquisition Merger with Hecate Energy